Back To Search Results

 • Predict the clinical efficacy of therapeutic agents affecting blood coagulability

-TEG has convincingly demonstrated its usefulness to help improve outcomes in cardiac surgery.
-A meta-analysis of 17 randomized controlled trials (RCTs) demonstrated that TEG decreases blood product transfusions and surgical re-exploration due to postoperative bleeding in cardiac surgery patients.[24]
+TEG has convincingly demonstrated its utility in improving outcomes in cardiac surgery.
+A meta-analysis of 17 randomized controlled trials showed that TEG decreases blood product transfusions and surgical re-exploration due to postoperative bleeding in cardiac surgery patients.[24]
 These effects were associated with a lower incidence of acute kidney injury and thromboembolic events.
-Another systematic review of 17 RCTs involving 1493 patients, mainly elective on-pump cardiac surgery, revealed that TEG/RoTEM decreases transfusion of blood components and reduces overall mortality.[25]
-The quality of the included studies, however, was considered to be low.[25]
-A recent RCT found that intraoperative correction of coagulopathy guided by EXTEM and FIBTEM can reduce postoperative bleeding, blood transfusions, and duration of critical care in pediatric cardiac surgery patients.[26]
-TEG is also a more cost-effective method compared to standard coagulation tests in the diagnosis of coagulopathy in cardiac surgery.[27]
+Another systematic review of 17 randomized controlled trials involving 1493 patients, mainly elective on-pump cardiac surgery, revealed that TEG/RoTEM decreases transfusion of blood components and reduces overall mortality.[25]
+However, the quality of the included studies was considered low.[25]
+A recent randomized controlled trial found that intraoperative correction of coagulopathy guided by EXTEM and FIBTEM can reduce postoperative bleeding, blood transfusions, and duration of critical care in pediatric cardiac surgery patients.[26]
+TEG is also a more cost-effective method compared to standard coagulation tests in diagnosing coagulopathy in cardiac surgery.[27]

-There is conflicting evidence for TEG's usefulness in trauma patients.
-A recent Cochrane database systematic review found insufficient data to compare the accuracy of TEG and RoTEM versus PT/INR in the diagnosis of trauma-induced coagulopathy.[28]
-The review concluded that these tests are still in the phase of clinical research.
-However, it is questionable whether PT/INR can be considered a good reference standard to diagnose coagulopathy.
-In major trauma, r-TEG has been found to be better in predicting the need for transfusion of FFP, RBCs, and platelets compared to conventional coagulation tests of PT, aPTT, INR, platelet count, and fibrinogen.[29]
-Based on another large systematic review, although with evidence limited to cohort studies with a moderate to high risk of bias, TEG/RoTEM can diagnose coagulopathy and may predict blood components transfusion and mortality in trauma patients.[30]
-Another review of 13 cohort studies involving only RoTEM in 2835 adult trauma patients came to the same conclusions.[31]
+There is conflicting evidence regarding the usefulness of TEGs in trauma patients.
+A recent Cochrane database systematic review found insufficient data to compare the accuracy of TEG and RoTEM versus PT/INR in diagnosing trauma-induced coagulopathy.[28]
+The review concluded that these tests are still in the clinical research phase.
+However, whether PT/INR can be considered a good reference standard to diagnose coagulopathy is questionable.
+In major trauma, r-TEG is better in predicting the need for transfusion of fresh frozen plasma, red blood cells, and platelets compared to conventional coagulation tests of PT, aPTT, INR, platelet count, and fibrinogen.[29]
+Based on another large systematic review, although with evidence limited to cohort studies with a moderate-to-high risk of bias, TEG/RoTEM can diagnose coagulopathy and may predict blood components transfusion and mortality in trauma patients.[30]
+Another review of 13 cohort studies involving only RoTEM in 2835 adult trauma patients reached similar conclusions.[31]
 However, there was no improvement in patient morbidity or mortality.[30]
-Another Cochrane database systematic review of 9 RCTs with a total of 776 participants, mainly cardiac surgery patients, found a decreased amount of bleeding when TEG or RoTEM were utilized but also without a decrease in morbidity or mortality.[22]
+Another Cochrane database systematic review of 9 randomized controlled trials involving 776 participants, mainly cardiac surgery patients, found a decreased amount of bleeding when TEG or RoTEM was used but also without a decrease in morbidity or mortality.[22]
 This inability of TEG/RoTEM testing to significantly reduce mortality may become a barrier to widespread clinical use.
-However, it is important to realize that overall mortality in hospitalized patients with bleeding is relatively low and thus would require large clinical trials to detect a statistically significant impact of TEG on mortality.
-Furthermore, these are complex patients, and the overall treatment strategy, rather than diagnostic testing, will have a greater role in affecting overall morbidity and mortality.
+However, it is essential to realize that overall mortality in hospitalized patients with bleeding is relatively low, necessitating large clinical trials to detect a statistically significant impact of TEG on mortality.
+Furthermore, these patients are often complex cases, and the overall treatment strategy, rather than diagnostic testing, plays a significant role in affecting overall morbidity and mortality.

 There is expanding evidence of using different TEG and RoTEM assays in other additional clinical scenarios.
-A small RCT has demonstrated the ability of TEG to better guide anticoagulation during ECMO compared to aPTT, reducing the dose of heparin.[32]
-TEG platelet mapping can detect platelet inhibition by clopidogrel and aspirin in surgical patients.[33]
+A small randomized controlled trial has demonstrated the ability of TEG to better guide anticoagulation during ECMO compared to aPTT, reducing the dose of heparin.[32]
+TEG platelet mapping can detect platelet inhibition caused by clopidogrel and aspirin in surgical patients.[33]
 A novel TEG-based scoring system has been suggested to diagnose disseminated intravascular coagulation.[34]
 TEG may detect possible coagulopathy in patients with intracranial bleeding and hematoma enlargement.[35]
-TEG may also have an application in liver disease patients.
-It is known that conventional coagulation tests are commonly abnormal in liver disease.
-At the same time, TEG/RoTEM results are normal in many patients despite an abnormal INR or platelet count due to adjustments in the system of hemostasis or rebalanced hemostasis.[36]
-Thus, TEG/RoTEM may provide a better insight into the risk of bleeding in patients with liver disease than conventional coagulation tests.[37]
-EXTEM has been found helpful to detect intraoperative coagulopathy in liver transplant patients.[38]
-There are other clinical situations when TEG has demonstrated potential benefit, but listing all of them is beyond the scope of this review.
+TEG may also be useful for patients with liver disease, as conventional coagulation tests often show abnormalities in these individuals.
+At the same time, TEG/RoTEM results are normal in many patients despite an abnormal INR or platelet count due to adjustments in the hemostatic system or rebalanced hemostasis.[36]
+Thus, TEG/RoTEM may provide a better insight into the risk of bleeding in patients with liver disease compared to conventional coagulation tests.[37]
+EXTEM has been found helpful in detecting intraoperative coagulopathy in liver transplant patients.[38]
+There are other clinical situations when TEG has demonstrated potential benefits, but listing all of them is beyond the scope of this review.

 Clinical Guidelines

-NICE guidelines recommend thromboelastography to help detect, manage and monitor hemostasis in cardiac surgery patients.
-Other clinical guidelines do not currently strongly recommend TEG for use in other settings due to the lack of high-quality evidence.
-Recently updated guidelines of the European Society of Anesthesiology recommended viscoelastic hemostatic assays (TEG/RoTEM) to guide the management of perioperative bleeding and manage severe peripartum hemorrhages, albeit with a low level of evidence.[39]
+The NICE guidelines recommend TEG for detecting, managing, and monitoring hemostasis in cardiac surgery patients.
+Other clinical guidelines do not strongly recommend TEG for use in other settings due to the lack of high-quality evidence.
+The recently updated guidelines from the European Society of Anesthesiology recommended viscoelastic hemostatic assays (TEG/RoTEM) to guide the management of perioperative bleeding and severe peripartum hemorrhages, albeit with a low level of evidence.[39]

 Limitations

 An ideal test on blood coagulation does not yet exist.
 TEG measures blood coagulation in vitro, with or without an additional activator.
-An important component of the coagulation cascade, tissue factor, cannot be quantified in vitro.
-Moreover, blood coagulation potential is only one component in such complex processes as clinical thrombosis and bleeding.
-Blood coagulation also depends on the size of the injured vessel, blood flow characteristics, and local vessel wall biology that determines the quantity and functional activity of the membrane-bound pro- and anticoagulation factors.
+A tissue factor, an essential component of the coagulation cascade, cannot be quantified in vitro.
+Furthermore, blood coagulation is the only component of complex processes such as clinical thrombosis and bleeding.
+Blood coagulation also depends on the size of the injured vessel, blood flow characteristics, and local vessel wall biology, which determines the quantity and functional activity of the membrane-bound pro- and anticoagulation factors.
 In other words, there are significant aspects of coagulation that are not components of the blood.
 An abnormal TEG in a patient without clinically relevant bleeding does not require transfusion of blood components.
-A single test or patient-related factor rarely guides the decision to transfuse blood components or initiate/correct antithrombotic therapy.
+A single test or patient-related factor rarely guides the decision to transfuse blood components or initiate or correct antithrombotic therapy.

 TEG has a sensitivity and specificity that may vary significantly in different populations.
-Patients taking anticoagulants and antiplatelet agents are a major concern in the trauma setting.
-Warfarin is a commonly prescribed medication [40] that has been associated with increased mortality in trauma patients [41].
-In about half of patients on warfarin therapy, R-time may be normal in both TEG and rapid TEG tests, with a poor correlation between TEG and INR.[11]
-This is a good example of how TEG may miss a clinically significant coagulopathic state.
+Patients on anticoagulants and antiplatelet agents are a major concern in the trauma setting.
+Warfarin is a commonly prescribed medication associated with increased mortality in trauma patients.[40][41]
+In about half of patients on warfarin, R-time may be normal in both TEG and r-TEG tests, with a poor correlation between TEG and INR.[11]
+Such findings are a good example of how TEG may miss a clinically significant coagulopathic state.
 Hence, INR is still the gold standard for monitoring warfarin therapy.
-Several important blood tests also cannot be currently replaced by TEG, such as P2Y12 platelet function assay to guide clopidogrel therapy, D-Dimer to exclude VTE in low-risk outpatients, and advanced thrombophilia diagnostic tests.
+Several important blood tests also cannot be currently replaced by TEG, such as P2Y12 platelet function assay to guide clopidogrel therapy, D-Dimer to exclude venous thromboembolism in low-risk outpatients, and advanced thrombophilia diagnostic tests.

 Future Directions: Guiding Anticoagulation and Antiplatelet Therapy

 Anticoagulation therapy is a field where TEG may become more applicable pending future clinical studies.
-Up to one-third of patients on warfarin therapy may have subtherapeutic anticoagulation at some point of treatment.[42]
-One of the advantages of direct oral anticoagulants (DOAKs) is no requirement to monitor anticoagulation therapy.
+Up to one-third of patients on warfarin therapy may have subtherapeutic anticoagulation at some point during treatment.[42]
+One of the advantages of direct oral anticoagulants is that there is no requirement to monitor anticoagulation therapy.
 However, they may be problematic in certain groups of patients, such as those with renal failure, liver failure, pregnancy, extremes of body weight, high bleeding risk, thrombosis progression, or recurrence on anticoagulation.[43]
-High plasma concentration of DOAKs has been associated with higher bleeding risk.[44][45]
+High plasma concentration of direct oral anticoagulants has been associated with higher bleeding risk.[44][45]
 In these situations, TEG may provide the ability to adjust the level of anticoagulation during the same office visit.
-Since TEG implies activation of an intrinsic coagulation pathway with kaolin, it is sensitive to heparin and low molecular weight heparin therapy (R time).
+As TEG activates an intrinsic coagulation pathway with kaolin, it is sensitive to heparin and low-molecular-weight heparin therapy (R time).
 An interesting case of an emergent heparin reversal under TEG control in a patient with intracranial bleeding has been reported.[46]

-Prediction of platelet inhibition by antiplatelet agents (such as aspirin, clopidogrel, abciximab, eptifibatide, or tirofiban) is another promising avenue for TEG application.
+Predicting platelet inhibition by antiplatelet agents, such as aspirin, clopidogrel, abciximab, eptifibatide, or tirofiban, is another promising avenue for TEG application.
 Most antiplatelet agents are used with a standard dose despite several known issues associated with this approach.
-For example, up to 25% of patients with STEMI may be resistant to clopidogrel, increasing the risk of recurrent cardiovascular events.[47]
+For example, up to 25% of patients with ST-segment elevation myocardial infarction may be resistant to clopidogrel, increasing the risk of recurrent cardiovascular events.[47]
 Aspirin resistance has been associated with increased myocardial infarction, stroke, or death in patients with cardiovascular disease.[48]
 Hence, there is significant variability in individual response to antiplatelet therapy.
 Available evidence does not support the use of usual laboratory testing to guide the dose of aspirin or clopidogrel.[49]
-Future studies may determine if TEG can measure the effect of antiplatelet therapy, detect hyporesponsiveness, and predict the risk of bleeding or thromboembolic complications.
+Future studies may determine whether TEG can measure the effect of antiplatelet therapy, detect hyporesponsiveness, and predict the risk of bleeding or thromboembolic complications.

-A novel concept of individualized health care applies to both anticoagulation and antiplatelet therapy monitoring.
-Using a standard dose of the same medications to treat patients with different medical conditions and comorbidities may not be an ideal approach.
+A novel concept of individualized health care applies to anticoagulation and antiplatelet therapy monitoring.
+Using a standard dose of the same medications to treat patients with different medical conditions and comorbidities may not be ideal.
 The potential of TEG to improve the quality of antithrombotic therapy is a promising avenue for experimental and clinical research.

 Future Directions: Prevention of Venous Thromboembolism

 Another potential application of TEG is to improve the diagnosis, prevention, and treatment of patients with venous thromboembolism.
-The most appropriate evidence-based practice to prevent VTE is to stratify patients based on the VTE risk using one of the risk prediction models elaborated for surgical and medical patients.
-None of these models includes conventional blood coagulation tests since they do not predict VTE.
-A number of initial reports suggest that TEG may be a useful tool to help with risk stratification.
-TEG may have a VTE predictive value in critically ill patients, gynecological oncology patients, and prostate cancer.[50][51][52][53]
-A large prospective cohort of adult trauma patients revealed a 2-fold higher risk of VTE in patients with hypercoagulable TEG parameters on arrival to the trauma bay.[54]
-However, other reports did not find TEG of value in predicting VTE in selected patients, such as orthopedic surgery.[55]
+The most appropriate evidence-based practice to prevent venous thromboembolism is to stratify patients based on the venous thromboembolism risk using one of the risk prediction models elaborated for surgical and medical patients.
+These models do not incorporate conventional blood coagulation tests, as they do not predict venous thromboembolism.
+Several initial reports suggest that TEG may be a useful tool to help with risk stratification.
+TEG may have a venous thromboembolism predictive value in critically ill patients, gynecological oncology patients, and individuals with prostate cancer.[50][51][52][53]
+A large prospective cohort involving adult trauma patients revealed a 2-fold higher risk of venous thromboembolism in patients with hypercoagulable TEG parameters on arrival to the trauma bay.[54]
+However, other reports did not find TEG valuable in predicting venous thromboembolism in selected patients, such as those undergoing orthopedic surgery.[55]

-Despite an appropriate prophylaxis, VTE is still a frequent concern in hospitalized patients.
-In one study, the R time of TEG was significantly shorter in critically ill patients on LMWH prophylaxis who develop DVT compared to those patients who do not.[56]
-Thus, TEG may be helpful to predict VTE that occurs despite standard pharmacological prophylaxis.
+Despite appropriate prophylaxis, venous thromboembolism is still a frequent concern in hospitalized patients.
+In a study, the R time of TEG was significantly shorter in critically ill patients on low-molecular-weight heparin prophylaxis who develop DVT compared to patients who do not.[56]
+Thus, TEG may help predict venous thromboembolism that occurs despite standard pharmacological prophylaxis.

 Quality Control and Lab Safety